The Best Cities in the World to Experience Christmas

 At the head of our list is New York City, the iconic setting for so many Christmas movies.
 See the “Believe” sign on the facade of Macy’s on 34th Street, go skating in Rockefeller Center in front of the big tree (or if lines are too long, check out Central Park’s Wollman Rink for fantastic skyline views), visit the Christmas shops at Bryant Park Winter Village, and check out the amazing holiday window displays on the stores of Fifth Avenue.
 And of course, make a stop to see the famous Radio City Rockettes’ Christmas Spectacular.
 Here are more Christmas movie locations that exist in real life.

 For an up-and-coming travel destination (read: affordable) with one of the best preserved medieval towns in the world, head to this Baltic capital across the sea from Finland.
 It also just so happens to be gorgeous at Christmastime, with an authentic Christmas market, Christmas festival, concerts, and Christmas tree—thought to be the oldest public display of a Christmas tree in the world.
+Love getting your own Christmas tree?
+Find out the secrets your tree would tell you if it could.

 Although Bruges is beautiful any time of year, this pedestrian-friendly city is breathtaking to walk around at Christmastime—or take a boat ride along the glistening canals.
 The medieval buildings look like gingerbread houses, and the lights decorating them give a truly magical glow.
 The city’s holiday events include a midwinter festival, winter market, caroling and music, and an ice sculpture exhibit.
+We bet you didn’t know the history behind these beloved Christmas traditions.

 Marcio Jose Bastos Silva/Shutterstock

 If you like your Christmas carols played on bagpipes, travel to the mix of ancient and modern that is Edinburgh.
 From the medieval Royal Mile heading up to Edinburgh Castle to the six-week Christmas festival on George Street in the city’s New Town, Edinburgh comes alive with holiday merriment to entertain visitors.
 Then, stay for Hogmanay, the Scottish New Year’s celebration that’s an even bigger deal than Christmas.
+Didn’t know that?
+Find out some more fascinating fun facts about the holiday season.

 If you’re looking for a genuine German Christmas market, you’ll have to head to (where else?)
 Germany itself.
 Although Christkindlesmarkts abound throughout the country, one of the best-loved is in the Bavarian city of Nuremberg.
 Among the medieval buildings and stone walls of the city’s Old Town, the 400-year-old market lies in the shadow of the Gothic Frauenkirche (Church of Our Lady).
 Sample its sausage, gingerbread, and mulled wine; browse the unique shops, and meet the Christkind, the angel-like symbol of the market.
-Stay closer to home with the best Christmas market in every state.
+Stay closer to home with the most festive Christmas town in every state.

 For those who celebrate religious services on Christmas, there isn’t a more spiritual place to be than Rome with its many beautiful churches and cathedrals.
 Nativity scenes, or presepi, are big here, and the Vatican (the seat of the Pope and home to St. Peter’s Basilica) features its annual “100 Presepi” exhibition.
 Visitors can also attend Christmas Eve midnight mass (check the website for the actual time) with the Pope via huge screens in St. Peter’s square; tickets for inside the basilica usually sell out months in advance.
 In addition, the Pope will appear on the basilica’s balcony to give his “Urbi et Orbi” (“to the city and the world”) blessing on Christmas Day.
+Get a look at what people in 19 different countries eat for Christmas dinner.

 You can’t get any Christmas-ier than a sleigh ride pulled by actual reindeer—and that’s one of the highlights of a visit to Rovaniemi, the gateway city to the Lapland area of Finland.
 “The official hometown of Santa Claus” features Santa Claus Village on the Arctic Circle, where visitors can take reindeer and husky rides, stay in a glass igloo, and of course visit the big man himself.
 Rovaniemi also offers other seasonal activities like viewing the Northern Lights, winter swimming (yes, that’s a thing), ice fishing, skiing, and enjoying a warm sauna.
+Relaxing in a sauna definitely counts as one of our favorite not-super-Christmas-y things to do on Christmas.